shah9380/TeamUnityBase/Easwaran Potti K/Readme.md

 ![image](https://github.com/shah9380/TeamUnityBase/assets/38095510/8a38bbde-4c78-4993-8a4a-6cd607b74d71)

 To create a card > Click on "+ Add Card" button.
-This will add a text field along with an add and canel button.
+This will add a text field along with an add and cancel button.
 Here if you click on add > a new card will be created.
 Whereas if you click on "x" the box design will move to the previous state.
 ![image](https://github.com/shah9380/TeamUnityBase/assets/38095510/3df3042a-4f9c-4fdb-8a97-0205149b6b13)
 ![image](https://github.com/shah9380/TeamUnityBase/assets/38095510/ea3fe9ea-7153-4d67-b9ea-fd677a259475)